 The Company may redeem some or all of its convertible notes, at par value, if the closing price of the Company's common stock exceeds \$12.09 per share for at least twenty trading days within a period of any thirty consecutive trading days ending on the trading day prior to the date of mailing the notice of redemption.
 The notice of redemption must be mailed to the holders of the convertible notes at least 20 days but not more than 60 days before the redemption date.
-Once the notice of redemption is mailed by the Company to the holders of its convertible notes, the convertible notes become irrevocably due and payable on the redemption date.
+Once the notice of redemption date.
 Each of the indentures governing the convertible notes requires the Company to deposit funds sufficient to cover the redemption price of, plus accrued and unpaid interest on, the convertible notes to be redeemed with the Trustee one business day prior to the redemption date.
-The holders of the convertible notes can convert the convertible notes into shares of the Company's common stock at any time before maturity, or with respect to convertible notes called for redemption, until the close of business on the business day immediately preceding the redemption date.
+The holders of the convertible notes into shares of the Company's common stock at any time before maturity, or with respect to convertible notes called for redemption, until the close of business on the business day immediately preceding the redemption date.
 The number of shares issuable upon conversion is determined by dividing the principal amount to be converted by the conversion price in effect on the conversion date.
 The conversion price is \$7.01, subject to customary anti-dilution adjustments.